 Running a business is a challenge, there’s no doubt about that.
 More often than not, you’ll find yourself facing problems you never even thought you’d come across.
 We’ve put together this list of business solutions so you can get ahead of your problems and eliminate them before they even start.

 At some point in your business you’re probably going to have to send a marketing campaign.
 Unfortunately, we’re not all HTML whizzes, so using an email marketing application like MailChimp can be an absolute lifesaver when it comes to building professional and attractive looking email campaigns with little to no design skills.
 It’s incredibly easy to put together a great-looking campaign, and there’s plenty of reporting features to track opening rates and other stats so you can A/B test emails to see what’s working and what isn’t.
+There are also a range of other cheap or free email marketing services available on top of MailChimp.

 Backup and Recovery